Explore Best Family Nurse Practitioner Programs Near Irvine, California

 Online & Campus Based - Visit Website

-Designed for master's-prepared nurses, Azusa Pacific University's Family Nurse Practitioner Certificate provides a strategic professional advancement pathway.
-The non-degree program facilitates California licensure and national certification through 38 specialized units.
-Priced at $860 per unit, the curriculum offers evening lectures and part-time scheduling, accommodating working professionals.
-Customizable clinical experiences enable nurses to develop specialized primary healthcare skills across patient life stages, with a supportive Christian educational environment and low 13:1 student-to-faculty ratio.
+Designed for master's-prepared nurses, Azusa Pacific University's Family Nurse Practitioner Certificate offers a strategic professional advancement pathway.
+This non-degree program facilitates California licensure and national certification through targeted coursework and adaptable clinical experiences.
+Priced at $860 per unit across 38 total units, the program accommodates working professionals with evening lecture options and part-time scheduling.
+Emphasizing specialized primary healthcare skills, the certificate enables nurses to expand their clinical capabilities across patient life stages while maintaining professional flexibility.

 • 38 total program units